lv042/Weather-Wizard/docs/research.md

 Even though Golang has many great features, it also has some drawbacks.

 - Lack of Generics: Golang lacks the functionality of Generics.
 This can limit developers in some use cases, because Generics allow you very easily to create reusable code.

 - A smaller standard library compared to other programming languages: Golang has a standard library, but it is fairly small compared to other programming languages that have had years to establish a big ecosystem of libraries.
-Thus, to complete certain tasks, programmers often need to employ libraries third party sources.
+Thus, to complete certain tasks, programmers often need to employ libraries of third party sources.

 - Unique Syntax: Some developers can find the syntax of Golang a bit strange and find that it feels very unfamiliar.

 ## What libraries and technologies can be used for backend development in Golang?

 Since Golang is very popular for backend development, there are also a lot of libraries available for it.

-To get familiar with good libraries which are offered in the Goland ecosystem, I can recommend the following Github
+To get familiar with good libraries which are offered in the Golang ecosystem, I can recommend the following Github
 page: https://github.com/avelino/awesome-go

 It contains a list of the most popular libraries and frameworks for Golang.
 It is structured by category, so it is easy